Enzo-Unified/businesscentral/README.md

 To list all the available commands available, you can run the following SQL command on Enzo:

 ```
-SELECT [procedure], tablename FROM BusinessCentral._handlers WHERE groups='API' AND flags like '%isselectsupported%'
+SELECT [procedure], tablename FROM BusinessCentral._handlers WHERE groups='API'
 ```

 <details>